ECronin1973/Applied_Statistics_MyWork/README.md

 no_cups_tea_first = 6
 ```

-We next adapt Fishers table which outlines four possible categories results would fit into.
-It formed the basis of the original test and is a model to base this test on, where we are requiring an individual to correctly identify six cups out of 12.
+We next adapt Fisher's table, which outlines four possible categories for results.
+It formed the basis of the original test and is a model for this test, where we are requiring an individual to correctly identify six cups out of 12.

 ## Adapting Fishers Table

-The following code was used to adapt Fishers Table.
+The following code was used to adapt the Fishers Table.

 ```<python>
-# Make an empty DataFrame to store the twelve cups
+# Make an empty data frame to store the twelve cups
 tea_df = pd.DataFrame()

-# Insert a column that records whether the milk is poured before the tea, into that cup
+# Insert a column that records whether the milk is poured before the tea into that cup
 tea_df['milk_first'] = np.repeat(['yes', 'no'], [6, 6])

 # Add a column recording the guesses for the cups where milk was poured first